microsoft/fluentui/rfcs/components/moving-from-focus-zone-to-tabster.md

   - _Description:_ If set, the `FocusZone` will cycle to the beginning of the targets once the user navigates to the next target while at the end, and to the end when navigating to the previous target while at the beginning.
   - _Equivalent in `Tabster`:_ `useArrowNavigationGroup` from `@fluentui/react-tabster` can be used to allow for cyclic navigation, specified by passing the `circular` prop as part of the hook's `options` argument.
 - `preventFocusRestoration?: boolean`
+  - _Description:_ If true, prevents the `FocusZone` from attempting to restore the focus to the inner element when the focus is on the root element after `componentDidUpdate`.
   - _Equivalent in `Tabster`:_ If "deloser" part of `Tabster` is not declared then it does not keep track of focus history for focus restoration, which essentially accomplishes the same goal.
 - `shouldFocusOnMount?: boolean`
   - _Description:_ Determines if a default tabbable element should be force-focused on `FocusZone` mount.